irya-website/irya-website-papers/README.md

     "Radioastronomía y Astrofísica",
-    "Radioastronomía y Astrofisíca",  # For Luis Zapata 2020 paper "Radioastronomí a y Astrofí sica",  # For Gustavo Bruzual 2021 paper "Radioastronomia y Astrofisica",
+    "Radioastronomía y Astrofisíca",  # For Luis Zapata 2020 paper "Radioastronomí a y Astrofí sica",  # For Gustavo Bruzual 2021 paper "Radioastronomıa y Astrofısica",    # For Javier Ballesteros 2021 paper "Radioastronomia y Astrofisica",
 ]
 ```